cosmicrafts/cosmicrafts-dao/README.md

 - **Tokens:** The tokens for in-game transactions, compatible with DEXs and CEXs for trading.
 - **NFTs:** Handles dynamic metadata, enabling upgrades, rarity traits, and cross-game utilities.

->This architecture ensures trust, enhances transparency, and establishes a robust foundation for expanding the Cosmicrafts ecosystem.
+>This architecture ensures trust, enhances transparency, and establishes a robust foundation for expanding the Cosmicrafts DAO.

 ---